Mads-Clausen/LudumDare26/README.md

 * GL
 * GLU

-You will also need to add <folder you downloaded to>/include/ to the Search Directories.
+You will also need to add download_directory/include/ to the Search Directories.